-This is now out of date!
+This is now very out of date!
 Updated method here: click.

 I’ve seen a lot of posts on the Emacs and C++ subreddits over the last few months related to Emacs as a C/C++ IDE.
-If you give the topic a quick googling you’ll see a lot of tutorials that walk through using cquery, lsp-mode, rtags, ggtags, irony, company, ycmd, etc. (obviously there are a number of options out there and multiple blog posts and tutorials for each).
+If one gives the topic a quick googling a lot of tutorials pop up that will walk through using cquery, lsp-mode, rtags, ggtags, irony, company, ycmd, etc. (obviously there are a number of options out there and multiple blog posts and tutorials for each).
 I’ve personally tried using cquery and rtags (both libclang based) in combination with company-mode.
 Playing with those packages produced a hacked up Emacs init file and I didn’t really know what I was doing at the time.
 I was never comfortable with the black box I created for myself – so I decided to clean it up and start over after some research.

 I’ve recently landed on a new setup using a combination of lsp-mode, company, and lsp-clangd.
 As is clear from the package name and post title, this method takes advantage of the LLVM/Clang tool clangd (which is very much in development).